Jaaron0606/Jaaron0606.github.io/readme.md

 Portfolio using using HTML, CSS, and bootstrap

 ## Installation
-There isn't any instalation needed, simply download the HTML file and open it in your browser.
+There isn't any installation needed, simply download the HTML file and open it in your browser.

 ## Support
 If there are any issues you can email me or reach out to me on LinkdenIn

 ## Roadmap:
-Last Update: 9.28.2021 (Launch)
+Last Update: 9.28.2021 (Launch) __
 Coming Soon: Mobile Responsive and more projects!

 ## License information: